 STUDENTS GETTING PUBLISHED!

-I’m thrilled to share that many of my writing students have been publishing their work.
+I’m thrilled to share that so many of my writing students have been publishing their work.
 Congratulations to E.B.
 Axelrod, Susan Berger Ellman, Ruth Carmel, Kristen Fealy, Roseline Glazer, Laurie Izes, Jeff Lawenda, Voichita Nachescu, Debbie Nathan, Karen Satran and Nora Wong.
-It has been absolutely wonderful helping these writers get their work written and published!
+It has been so satisfying helping these writers get their work written and published!

 Susan Berger Ellman, The Hunt (Ducts.org)